dmytrodanylyk/dmytrodanylyk/articles/Android Login Screen Checklist.md

     - Handle cancellation
 - Background intent issue
 - Encrypt credentials
-- Login Screen not necessarily should be MAIN
+- Login Screen is not always MAIN

 #### Network
 Every time user press *Login* button first you need to check if Network is available.